asshah4/sympathetc-innervation/3_draft.md

 predominate cardiac nerves, making anywhere from 60% to 100% of cardiac ganglia.
 ChAT somata are also more common in the atria than the rest of the heart.
-In the presence of NE, the inhibitory effects of ACh are exaggerated in a phenomenon called accentuated antagonism.^40,41^ Nitric oxide synthase (NOS) produces nitric oxide (NO), and colocalizes with ChAT somata.
-Its present equally from endocardium to epicardium, but the density favors the base versus the apex.^42^ As it is also a co-transmitter that modulates the vagal effect of increasing the VF threshold, through modifying action potential duration (APD).
+In the presence of NE, the inhibitory effects of ACh are exaggerated in a phenomenon called accentuated antagonism.(Levy, 1971;
+Stramba-Badiale et al., 1991) Nitric oxide synthase (NOS) produces nitric oxide (NO), and colocalizes with ChAT somata.
+Its present equally from endocardium to epicardium, but the density favors the base versus the apex.(Brack, Patel, Coote, & Ng, 2007) As it is also a co-transmitter that modulates the vagal effect of increasing the VF threshold, through modifying action potential duration (APD).
 Vasoactive intestinal peptide (VIP) is also co-released with ACh, however neuronal somata containing VIP are scarce within the IC.
-All of the nerve fibers reaching into the cardiac ganglia however are reactive for VIP which likely comes from central sources.^43,44^
+All of the nerve fibers reaching into the cardiac ganglia however are reactive for VIP which likely comes from central sources.(Hoover et al., 2009; Parsons, Locknar, Young, Hoard, & Hoover, 2006)

-TH is responsible for NE production, but surprisingly 10-20% of all neurons contain both TH and ChAT.^45^ Both the left and right coronary plexuses however are mainly adrenergic.^46^ Alongside NE, neuropeptide Y (NPY) is co-released.
-At the level of the synapse, NPY attenuates the effect of vagal tone by decreasing ACh release.^47^ It also functions as a potent coronary vasoconstrictor acutely, however may lead to angiogenesis in the long-term.^48^ NPY, in human studies, leads to mild constriction of epicardial arteries for all patients.
-However, in those with microvascular angina, defined by normal left heart catherization but abnormal myocardial perfusion, NPY leads to transient myocardial ischemia.^49^ Galanin is also released alongside NPY, and it acts by inhibiting cholinergic nerves to reduce ACh release.
-Galanin receptors (GalR1) are found on ChAT somata and synapses, and may mediate the breaking of vagal bradycardia as it is expressed strongly at the sinoatrial (SA) node.^50^ Galanin is normally only co-expressed in \~5% of TH somata in the stellate, however after injury, its levels are increased to almost all neurons within 72 hours.^50^
+TH is responsible for NE production, but surprisingly 10-20% of all neurons contain both TH and ChAT.(Pauza et al., 2013) Both the left and right coronary plexuses however are mainly adrenergic.(Pauziene et al., 2016) Alongside NE, neuropeptide Y (NPY) is co-released.
+At the level of the synapse, NPY attenuates the effect of vagal tone by decreasing ACh release.(Herring, Lokale, Danson, Heaton, & Paterson, 2008) It also functions as a potent coronary vasoconstrictor acutely, however may lead to angiogenesis in the long-term.(Herring, 2015) NPY, in human studies, leads to mild constriction of epicardial arteries for all patients.
+However, in those with microvascular angina, defined by normal left heart catherization but abnormal myocardial perfusion, NPY leads to transient myocardial ischemia.(Rosano et al., 2017) Galanin is also released alongside NPY, and it acts by inhibiting cholinergic nerves to reduce ACh release.
+Galanin receptors (GalR1) are found on ChAT somata and synapses, and may mediate the breaking of vagal bradycardia as it is expressed strongly at the sinoatrial (SA) node.(Herring et al., 2012) Galanin is normally only co-expressed in \~5% of TH somata in the stellate, however after injury, its levels are increased to almost all neurons within 72 hours.(Herring et al., 2012)

 The direct effect of sympathetic firing is through the release of NE, which can bind to four different adrenergic receptors (AR).
 B1 and B2 adrenergic recept

-vi.
+i.
 B1 and B2 adrenergic receptors are present in cardiac myocytes at
-    sympathetic synaptic terminals; B1AR accumulate at synapses, while B2AR undergo endocytosis/internalization. ^51^ Beta-agonists lead to increase in cardiac mass through increased size of cardiac myocytes.
+    sympathetic synaptic terminals; B1AR accumulate at synapses, while B2AR undergo endocytosis/internalization.
+(Shcherbakova et
+    al., 2007) Beta-agonists lead to increase in cardiac mass through increased size of cardiac myocytes.
+(Franzoso, Zaglia, & Mongillo, 2016; Zaglia et al., 2013)
-    ^52,53^

-vii.
+ii.
 Almost all cardiomyocytes are in contact with sympathetic neurons
-    (similar proportion to contact c- capillaries). ^54^ Basal/trophic sympathetic release leads to cardiomyocyte eutrophy (loss of beta-agonism leads to atrophy).
+    (similar proportion to contact c- capillaries).
+(Hirsch et al., 2013) Basal/trophic sympathetic release leads to cardiomyocyte eutrophy (loss of beta-agonism leads to atrophy).

 Cardiomyopathy
 --------------

-2. Increased sympathetic tone in ischemic HF models (porcine) improves myocardial contraction, decreased oxygen consumption, decreases intraventricular desynchrony, all without elevation of NE. ^55^
+1. Increased sympathetic tone in ischemic HF models (porcine) improves myocardial contraction, decreased oxygen consumption, decreases intraventricular desynchrony, all without elevation of NE.
+(Liu et al., 2012)

-3. After developing late-stage HF, neuronal bodies become hypertrophied and edematous.
-They become less excitable and may lead to vagal withdrawal. ^56^
+2. After developing late-stage HF, neuronal bodies become hypertrophied and edematous.
+They become less excitable and may lead to vagal withdrawal.
+(Singh et al., 2013)

-4. In both ischemic and dilated CM...B1 receptor downregulation (proportion of subtypes are the same compared to healthy).
+3. In both ischemic and dilated CM...B1 receptor downregulation (proportion of subtypes are the same compared to healthy).
-    Transmural distribution is different, c- lower B1 receptors found in subendocardium. ^57^
+    Transmural distribution is different, c- lower B1 receptors found in subendocardium.
+(Beau, Tolley, & Saffitz, 1993)

-5. Cardiac sympathetic afferent reflex (CSAR) causes minimal increase in contractility, but has increased peripheral vasoconstriction (compared to rat controls).
-CSAR can be inhibited by epicardial lidocaine -- decreased contractility more in HF rats than control (also caused drop in LVEDP paradoxically). ^58^
+4. Cardiac sympathetic afferent reflex (CSAR) causes minimal increase in contractility, but has increased peripheral vasoconstriction (compared to rat controls).
+CSAR can be inhibited by epicardial lidocaine -- decreased contractility more in HF rats than control (also caused drop in LVEDP paradoxically).
+(Wang, Rozanski, & Zucker, 2017)

-    g.
+    a.
 Myocardial contractility

-        viii.
+        iii.
 NE release by the heavily sympathetically-innervated myocardium leads to Ca++ channel activity and ryanodine receptor (RyR), which leads to increased cytosolic Ca++.
-            Effect is increased inotropy/lusitropy. ^59^ Sympathetic
-            stimuli with NE at SA node also leads to increased myocardial interstitial levels of NE, which lead to ventricular inotropy.
+            Effect is increased inotropy/lusitropy.
+(Shan et al., 2010) Sympathetic stimuli with NE at SA node also leads to increased myocardial interstitial levels of NE, which lead to ventricular inotropy.

 <!-- -->

 a.
 Electrical conduction

-    ix.
+    iv.
 Chronotropy/dromotropy

-        9. SA node firing rate depends on "funny current", which has inward-rectifying Na+ current that leads to depolarization through the hyperpolarization-activated cyclic nucleotide-gated channel (HCN).
+        1. SA node firing rate depends on "funny current", which has inward-rectifying Na+ current that leads to depolarization through the hyperpolarization-activated cyclic nucleotide-gated channel (HCN).
 Sympathetic tone leads to